 During an upper endoscopy:

-You lie on your left side, referred to as the left lateral position, and the endoscope is inserted through your mouth and pharynx, into the esophagus.
+- You lie on your left side, referred to as the left lateral position, and the endoscope is inserted through your mouth and pharynx and into the esophagus.

 Barium contrast radiography is an X-ray study.
 It is a commonly used procedure to diagnose gastroparesis.